 - Select two files by placing a checkmark next to their filenames.

-- Click Edit Properties, or it may be shown only as a wrench-icon.
+- Click (Edit Properties).
+It may be shown only as a wrench-icon.
 (Hover over any icon-only buttons to see a tooltip with the text.
-You might need to use the Admin > Toolbar and Grid Settings interface to make it visible.)
+You might need to use the files web part Admin > Toolbar and Grid Settings interface to make it visible.)

 - In the Project field you just defined, enter "Darwin" for the first file.